 Primary key

-The primary key is the key from the client request that would uniquely identify a resource.
+The primary key is the key from the client request that uniquely identifies a resource.
 It consists of the scheme, host, path and query string from the request.
-Within our cache, the primary key may be augmented from other elements of the request, such as the presence of a particular header or a header value such as a cookie value.
-At Peakhour.IO, we call these augmented keys cache subkey vars
+Within our cache, the primary key may be augmented from other elements of the request, such as the presence of a particular header, or a header value such as a cookie value.
+At Peakhour.IO, we call these augmented keys cache subkey vars.

-The following options can further manipulate the primary key by specifying how the query string can be handled.
-These options include ignore query string (great for defeating cache-busting techniques) or stripping certain tags (quite commonly UTM tags).
+The following options can further manipulate the primary key by specifying how the query string is handled.
+These options include ignore query string (useful for defeating cache-busting techniques) or stripping certain tags (commonly UTM tags).

 Secondary key